 More Work Table Projects

-Here are some photos sent in by TVWB readers showing how they've built work tables for their Weber Smokey Mountain Cookers.
+Here are some photos sent in by TVWB readers showing how they've installed work tables on their Weber Smokey Mountain Cookers.

 Middle Cooking Section Handles/Work Table Modification

-Brian Moriarty from Bothell, WA posted this elegant modification on The Virtual Weber Bulletin Board.
+Brian Moriarty from Bothell, WA posted this elegant modification on The Virtual Weber Bulletin Board (Photos 22-27).
 He mounted Genie garage door handles on the middle cooking section, then used them to support two work tables.

 Brian writes, "The tables are made of ipe decking, fastened to pieces of U-shaped aluminum channel with wood screws.
 On the two corners of each table are 5/16" T-nuts.
 I screwed a threaded rod into each T-nut until it was flush with the table top, then tightened a stop nut underneath into the aluminum channel.